 Building owners and tenants are realising that energy efficiency has many business benefits.
 It offers a cost-effective way to manage rising energy prices, increase productivity and reduce operating costs.
 It can also increase the value of your property and attract higher rental returns.

 Commercial Building Disclosure (CBD) program

-The CBD review found the program had delivered a reduction in end-use energy consumption of 10,020 TJ, abatement of 2 million tonnes of greenhouse gases and has delivered $15 million in benefits ($44 million if you include GHG reductions) between 2010 and 2014, by improving the energy efficiency of Australia’s large office buildings.
+This follows a 2015 review of the CBD program which found the program had delivered a reduction in end-use energy consumption of 10,020TJ, abatement of 2 million tonnes of greenhouse gases and has delivered $15 million in benefits ($44 million when including GHG reductions) between 2010 and 2014, by improving the energy efficiency of Australia’s large office buildings.

-- What is CBD?
+What is CBD?
 Australian Government